ColoradoSchoolOfMines/wii-track/docs/design.rst

    the average weight.
 2. Query a database pre-seeded with information about inventory items to get all inventory items within 4kg of the measurement.
-(We could be much more intelligent about this measurement, but for the hackathon, we just hardcoded it.)
+(We could be much more intelligent about this margin, but for the hackathon, we just hardcoded it.)
 3. Calculate a confidence that the item on the scale is indeed that object.
-We used a very simple metric for this: the value of the PMF of a normal distribution centered around the expected weight, :math:`x` from the database with a standard deviation :math:`d` also stored in the database.
-The height of a normal distribution is not 1, so we had to multiply ba a factor (:math:`1/k`) to convert it to a percentage.
+We used a very simple metric for this: the value of the PMF of a normal distribution centered around the expected weight from the database, :math:`x`, and a standard deviation :math:`d` also stored in the database.
+   The height of a normal distribution is not 1, so we had to multiply by a factor (:math:`1/k`) to convert it to a percentage.

    .. image:: img/confidence-interval.png
 4. Store the confidences of each item in the DynamoDB database using the